crisbeto/angular-svg-round-progressbar/README.md

 * `color` hex color for the `current` value, example: `#45ccce`
 * `bgcolor` hex background color, example: `#eaeaea`
 * `stroke` specifies the thickness of the line
-* `semi` boolen, specifies whether the progressbar should be a semicircle or a full circle
+* `semi` boolean, specifies whether the progressbar should be a semicircle or a full circle
 * To manually trigger a complete re-render of the progressbar, broadcast a "renderCircle" from a parent scope:

 ```javascript